 Laying The Tiles

 Once the subfloor has been prepped, it’s time to begin laying out your new tiles.
-You may want to lay out all of the tiles first in order to get an idea of how they will look before actually sticking them down.
+You may want to lay out all of the tiles first to get an idea of how they will look before actually sticking them down.
 When laying out the tiles, remember that you don’t have to stick with a straight line – there are plenty of ways to create interesting patterns with your tiles that can add character and style to your bathroom floor.

 After you’ve laid out all of your tiles, it’s time to start sticking them down.
 If your subfloor has been prepped correctly, this should be relatively easy – just press each tile firmly into its place and make sure that it is securely adhered.
 Once all of your tiles have been stuck down, it’s important to let them set for at least 24 hours before you begin grouting them in place.